eclipse-hono/hono/site/documentation/content/deployment/create-kubernetes-cluster.md

 weight = 480
 +++

-This guide describes how to set up a Kubernetes cluster which can be used to run Eclipse Hono.
+This guide describes how to set up a Kubernetes cluster which can be used to run Eclipse Hono&trade;.

 <!--more-->